gpoitch/ember-cli-less/README.md

 });
 ```

-You can also configure multiple output paths as follows:
+You can also configure multiple input/output paths to generate multiple css files:

 ```javascript
 var app = new EmberApp({
   outputPaths: {